 If you develop recurrent cramps that disrupt your sleep, make an appointment with your health care provider.
 In some cases, medication may be helpful.

 Got a quirky health question?
-Email it to Dr. Steven Chang and he may answer it on the blog!
+Email it to us and we may answer it on the blog!